 Configure LDAP integration settings

-After installing the Okta LDAP agent, you'll need to configure the inetgration settings to allow data be exchanged with Okta.
+After installing the Okta LDAP Agent, you'll need to configure the integration settings to allow data to be exchanged with Okta.

 - In the Admin Console, go to Directory > Directory Integrations.

 - Click the Okta LDAP Agent marked Not yet configured.

 - Configure the following settings:

 - LDAP Version — Select an LDAP provider.
 See Configure supported LDAP directory services.